 Visual Arts SL/HL

-Ms. Mayo will hold a student meeting on January 29, 2020 during Advisory for 9th and 10th graders interested in learning more about the IB Diploma Program.
+Ms. Mayo will hold a student meeting on in January for 9th and 10th graders interested in learning more about the IB Diploma Program.

 Sophomores interested in joining the IB Diploma Program junior year will meet with Ms. Mayo in February to complete an IB Diploma plan and forecasting form.

 IB Exam Registration for May 2021 will take place from October 1 - October 31.
 Any registrations submitted after October 31 may be subject to significant late fees imposed by IBO.

 - Complete the online registration form.
 (IB Exam Registration Guidance)

 - Payment is due by OCTOBER 31, 2020.
 Payments to be made to the bookkeeper: Make checks payable to Mountainside HS or pay online: https://or-beaverton.intouchreceipting.com/.

 IB Exams are the culminating assessment component for most IB Diploma Courses.
 Exams generally take place during the first three weeks of May and are administered at Mountainside High School.
 Exam dates are set by the IBO and are NOT flexible except in the case of civil unrest or natural disaster.
 Each 'exam' is often comprised of multiple 'exam papers' given over the course of 1-3 days.

 The 2021 IB Exam dates (times and locations TBD) can be found here.
 Times will not be changed to accommodate non-IB conflicts per IBO policy.
 Please be sure to arrive in time to be in the examination room prior to the time listed so we can stay on time.
 Late arrivals will be allowed to take exams but no additional time will be granted.